irmen/Pyro4/docs/source/tipstricks.rst

-.. index:: async, futures
+.. index:: asynchronous, futures

 .. _future-functions:

 Asynchronous ('future') normal function calls
 =============================================
-Pyro provides an async proxy to call remote methods asynchronously, see :ref:`async-calls`.
+Pyro provides an asynchronous proxy to call remote methods asynchronously, see :ref:`async-calls`.
 For normal Python code, Python provides a similar mechanism in the form of the :py:class:`Pyro4.futures.Future` class (also available as ``Pyro4.Future``).
-With a syntax that is slightly different from normal method calls, it provides the same asynchronous function calls as the async proxy has.
+With a syntax that is slightly different from normal method calls, it provides the same asynchronous function calls as the asynchronous proxy has.
 Note that Python itself has a similar thing in the standard library since version 3.2, see http://docs.python.org/3/library/concurrent.futures.html#future-objects .
 However Pyro's Future object is available on older Python versions too.
 It works slightly differently and perhaps